Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 #### Resources
 - [Collaborative Environment](https://greengage-project.github.io/Documentation/tools/collaborativeEnvironment/) – HOWTO about environment to collaborate in the policy briefs' generation in a centralised repository.
 The CE will suggest templates to guide the ellaboration of policy briefs.
 - [Policy brief guideline](https://www.quorum.us/blog/write-policy-brief/) – web document explaining how to format a policy brief
-- [Example of Polciy brief](https://zenodo.org/records/7752561) – in the domain of Citizen Science that could inspire those embarking in the preparation of a policy brief
+- [Example of Policy brief](https://zenodo.org/records/7752561) – in the domain of Citizen Science that could inspire those embarking in the preparation of a policy brief